Seek Returns logo

 RBLX has a Dividend Payout Ratio of 0%, indicating it does not currently pay a dividend.
 This is a common strategy for growth-oriented companies that reinvest all profits back into the business.

-APH vs. RBLX: A comparison of their Payout Ratio against their respective Hardware, Equipment & Parts and Electronic Gaming & Multimedia industry benchmarks.
+APH vs. RBLX: A comparison of their Dividend Payout Ratio (TTM) against their respective Electronic Equipment, Instruments & Components and Entertainment industry benchmarks.

 Dividend at a Glance